Aananda-giri/scripts/mero-school-piracy-detector/README.md

 * gemini: To Check if the post is talking about mero-school videos
 * Save the links given by suspicious posts in csv file.

-# pdf-engine
-[ ] Crawler: crawl notes & pdfs links from reddit 'r/IOENepal'
-[ ] Crawler: scrapy to detect the link belong to pdf and get title, url [ ] Searching: include results from web pages and not only google drive [ ] Searching: Optimize mongo serch, index <unique> url field, index <searching> file_name or title [ ] Implement Semantic search
-[ ] How to Get Google drive api key.

 # Reddit Crawler
 [ ] Steps to get new drive api_key and gemini api keys